 We want you to know that there is a way to combat this.
 Our aftercare programs for substance abuse can help you maintain focus and productivity.
 We can meet with prospective employers and assure them that our program will keep you on track.
 We can help you begin regaining control of your life.

 The second problem is finding affordable housing that is also safe.
 Many of the less expensive housing options you will find are inherently worse for someone in recovery.
-By offering sober living, we provide you with both a short term and long term option.
+By offering sober living, we provide you with both a short-term and long-term option.

 The biggest value of our rehab aftercare is the community of like-minded people we provide.
 While recovery is unique to each person, it is not a journey that you should take alone.
 Having a support system and community of understanding people can be an enormous blessing.

-Creating An Aftercare Plan
+Creating An Aftercare Program for Substance Abuse

-After you’re finished with detox and any other-addiction-related treatment, you’ll meet with your main counselor or representative to determine your next steps.
+After you’re finished with detox and any other addiction-related treatment, you’ll meet with your main counselor or representative to determine your next steps.
 Your aftercare plan will be determined by your immediate needs.
 Do you need a place to live?
 Do you need to find a job to support you and your family?
 These questions will all be taken into consideration.

 Your customized aftercare program will also depend on how far along you are in your recovery and how much you need care.
 Some people only need aftercare for a few weeks or months, while others will stay in the program for one year.